 – As the base for a fast and delicious cabbage chop suey – sauteed with onions and bean sprouts and topped with two eggs, cabbage becomes a full meal in approximately 15 minutes.
 We’ve eaten this more times in the last two weeks than I care to admit publicly.

 – As the base for vegetarian paleo pad thai – I have a recipe for this coming very soon, so I won’t mince too many words just yet.
 This has also been on repeat around here.

 – In this incredible hot and sour shredded Napa cabbage salad.

 Chopped finely and thinly, crunchy Napa cabbage is the perfect base for a marinade of spicy and tangy Asian flavours.
 Topped with carrots and crunchy almonds, it’s a satisfying meal that will excite your taste buds without sacrificing any of the health benefits.
 It’s so good, that we’ve made it twice last week, filling up plate after plate with mounds of shredded vegetables.
 It makes a perfect light lunch all by itself.

 But, as I am never one to leave well enough alone, I have also used this hot and sour shredded Napa cabbage salad in:

 – salad wraps with tofurky slices and Sriracha

 – portobello mushroom burgers with tomatoes and spicy mayo

-– alongside grilled salmon for me and, for Greg, baked oat-crusted cod fillets
+– alongside grilled salmon for me and, for G, baked oat-crusted cod fillets

 – in a simple salad with canned salmon and mock-crab meat (don’t judge me)